Overview of Massachusetts Taxes

 - Gas tax: 24 cents per gallon of regular gasoline and diesel

 Boston Harbor may be the site of the most famous tax protest in history, but today Bay Staters pay taxes on a lot more than tea.
 The most significant taxes in Massachusetts are the sales and income taxes, both of which consist of a flat rate paid by residents statewide.
 The Massachusetts income tax rate is 5.00%.
-The statewide sales tax rate of 6.25% is among the 20 lowest in the country (when including the local taxes collected in many other states).
+While the state sales tax of 6.25% is among the nation's highest, there are no local sales taxes levied in Massachusetts.

 Massachusetts Income Taxes

 The income tax rate in Massachusetts is 5.00%.
-That rate applies equally to all taxable income.
-Unlike with the federal income tax, there are no tax brackets in Massachusetts.
+That rate applies equally to all taxable income up to $1 million.
+As mentioned above, incomes that exceed this threshold are subject to a 4% surtax that was first instituted in 2023.
 State residents who would like to contribute more to the state’s coffers also have the option to pay a higher income tax rate.
 Few taxpayers choose to do so.

 In addition to those deductions, taxpayers can claim a personal exemption to lower their taxable income.